fylein/fyle-platform-docs/docs/concepts/guide-data-apis.md

 | gte | Greater than or equal to  | integer, string, timestamp| updated_at=gte.2020-06-01T00:00:00.000-08:00 |
 | in | Is one of  | integer, string | id=in.(id1,id2,id3) |

-Sometimes one of the columns is a a JSON object and you want to apply a filter on a nested field.
+Sometimes one of the columns is a JSON object and you want to apply a filter on a nested field.
 If you wanted to filter all expenses with cost center name CC123, you would use something like this:

 ```
 GET /admin/expenses?cost_center->name=eq.CC123